Live Chat Now

 • Regulation (REG)

-Each section of the test is taken individually, and you are allowed four hours to complete each one.
-Each section must be passed with a minimum score of 75 (out of 99.)
-While there is no set order or timeline for taking the sections, all four must be passed within an 18 month window.
+Sections of the test are taken individually, and you are allowed 4 hours to complete each one.
+Each section must be passed with a minimum score of 75 out of 99.
+While there is no set order or timeline for taking the sections, all 4 must be passed within an 18-month window.

 CPA Licensure Requirements by State

-While the CPA Exam itself is uniform, licensing and education requirements may vary by state.
-As you make plans to take the CPA Exam, take time to review the CPA requirements for your area and ensure that you are on track to meet them.
+While the CPA exam itself is uniform, licensing and education requirements may vary by state.
+Take time to review the CPA requirements for your state and ensure that you are on track to meet them.

 CPA Licensure Requirement Categories

-Depending on the state or territory you live in, you’ll be required to meet criteria in four key areas.
-Before taking the CPA Exam, candidates must check with their state or jurisdiction’s board of accountancy to ensure they’ve completed the required credit hours and coursework for that jurisdiction.
-Requirements for taking the CPA Exam and gaining licensure include:
+Depending on the state or territory you live in, you’ll be required to meet criteria in 4 key areas.
+Before taking the CPA exam, you must check with your state or jurisdiction’s board of accountancy to ensure you’ve completed the required credit hours and coursework for your jurisdiction.
+Requirements for taking the CPA exam and gaining licensure include:

 Many states require a bachelor’s degree in accounting or a related field, at minimum, to become a CPA.